rpi-graduate-council/grad-wiki/README.md

 - _obsidian_, _logseq_: Configurations, needed by note-taking applications.

 ## Contribute
 What do you have to share?
-Either use the QR Code below/ [this link](https://forms.office.com/r/vc4mzPFJLv) to submit new content/edits/comments, or email [grad-council+grad-wiki@rpi.edu](mailto:grad-council+grad-wiki@rpi.edu).
+Use [this link](https://forms.office.com/r/vc4mzPFJLv) to submit new content/edits/comments via a form, or email[grad-council+grad-wiki@rpi.edu](mailto:grad-council+grad-wiki@rpi.edu).